At Woodstar School we base all teaching on our Learning for Living Active Education Curriculum.

 The process also helps develop problem-solving and logical thinking skills, which help the child to be as independent as possible in all areas of life.

 We also take the children on field visits to the local woods to explore nature, to local shops to try out their numeracy and communication skills, to the local library and further afield in London.
-We invite entertainers to the school and take part in days such as International Book Day and World Cerebral Palsy Day.
+We invite entertainers to the school and take part in days such as World Book Day and World Cerebral Palsy Day.
 The highlights of the year are our Sports Day and Graduation Assembly and Christmas festivities.

 Our planned new landscaped grounds and outdoor facilities will even more scope for formal and informal learning opportunities in different settings.